|site search by freefind||advanced|

 There are several reasons that BPA exposure is bad for you.

-Since bisphenols are hormonally active, they disrupt your endocrine system.
+Since bisphenols like BPA are hormonally active, they disrupt your endocrine system.
 Endocrine disrupting chemicals mess with your hormones, which are important chemical messengers in your body.

 What makes endocrine disrupting chemicals so dangerous is that they keep your body's natural hormones from doing their job.
 And BPA messes with your hormones in many ways.